quinnrenaghan/catan-board-gen/README.md

 * A **balanced** board is a board where the resources are distributed evenly across the board, and numbers are distributed evenly across both the board and the resources.
 * A **fair** board gives each player an equal chance to win, regardless of what order they play in.

 To illustrate the difference, imagine a board on which the resources and numbers are spread evenly - this board is balanced.
 However, it happens that they are spread in such a way that there are no extremely strong starting settlement locations, and 6 medium strength locations.
 As a result, if you play this board with 4 people, and everyone plays optimally, there will be 2 people that have 2 medium strength starting locations, and 2 people that have 1 medium and 1 weak starting locations.
+So, this board is balanced, but not fair.

 This may seem like a small difference, but starting location in Catan can make or break your game.

 ### Process
 The board is characterized by a set of tiles, and a set of vertices.